JRMeyer/jrmeyer.github.io/_posts/2016-12-15-DNN-AM-Kaldi.markdown

 {% endhighlight %}

-This script outputs a matrix for the LDA transform, and this very matrix will come up again when we initialize the neural net as a **FixedAffineComponent**, just after our input layer with splicing.
+This script outputs a matrix for the LDA transform, and this very matrix will show up again as a **FixedAffineComponent** when we initialize the neural net, just after our input layer with splicing.
 That means, once we've got our LDA transform, it will applied to all input, and because it is a **FixedComponent**, the matrix will not be updated by back-propagation.

 Here are the new files created by **get_lda.sh**.